 In the Netherlands alone, there are 495.000 people deaf and hearing impaired.
 On top of that, there are 320.000 people blind or visually impaired.
 That accounts for 4,85 percent of the Dutch population that experience your video in a different way.
-To make sure that everyone gets to enjoy your video content equally, you can add subtitles, closed captions and descriptive audio tracks.
+To make sure that everyone gets to enjoy your video content equally, create accessible videos by adding subtitles, closed captions and descriptive audio tracks.

 It often seems self-evident that everyone can watch your videos.
 However, as the statistics show, this is not the case.
 Europe aims for a society where everyone is treated equally.
 This also counts for the online community, which has to be accessible to anyone anywhere, even when it comes to audio and video.
 That is why they set out new web guidelines in 2016.